Kimchi Udon Stir-Fry Noodles

 1. Prepare the Udon Noodles

-Bring a large pot of water to a boil.
-Add the 600g fresh udon noodles and cook for 2 minutes, stirring gently to separate the strands.
-Drain in a colander, rinse briefly under cold water to stop the cooking process, and shake dry thoroughly.
-Toss with 5ml toasted sesame oil to prevent sticking and set aside while you prepare the stir-fry.
+ring a large pot of water to a full rolling boil.
+Add the 600g of fresh udon noodles and cook for 2 minutes, stirring gently throughout to separate the strands — fresh udon’s surface starch causes them to bond together rapidly, and any clumps that form in the cooking water will not separate during wok cooking.
+Drain through a colander, rinse briefly under cold running water to stop the cooking and remove excess surface starch, and shake thoroughly to remove excess water.
+Toss immediately with the 5ml of toasted sesame oil to prevent sticking.
+Set aside — the udon must be fully ready before the wok is turned on, as the wok cooking sequence moves too quickly for concurrent preparation.

 4. Add Mushrooms and Kimchi